Assessment of Generative Named Entity Recognition in the Era of Large Language Models

-\textbf{Compared with the general domain, LLMs lag behind traditional specialized models in low-resource domains.} LLaMA3.1-8B with Inline Bracketed format reaches F1 scores of 93.85, 91.28 and 87.51 on datasets in the general domain, which outperforms specialized models such as BERT-MRC with 93.04, 91.11, and 86.88.
-However, on GENIA in the biomedical domain, there exists a significant performance gap (79.18 \textit{vs.} 83.75).
+\textbf{Compared with the general domain, LLMs lag behind traditional specialized models in low-resource domains.} Although LLMs achieve competitive results on general-domain datasets, their performance is less competitive on GENIA in the biomedical domain.
+The best LLM result is 4.02 F1 points lower than the best specialized model BERT-MRC and falls below other traditional baselines.
 This indicates that due to a lack of prior knowledge in low-resource domains, LLMs' capabilities there are significantly weaker than in the general domains.
 This highlights the generalization limitations of LLMs in low-resource domains, where their performance is inferior to that in general domains.
 This gap is again evidenced in NER tasks.
 Despite LLMs being trained on the same data, their deficiency in low-resource domain knowledge prevents them from surpassing traditional models that have undergone targeted training.

-\section{Entity Recognition or Memorization}
+\section{Entity Recognition or Memorization?}

 LLMs are trained on extensive datasets during the pre-training process.
 In this section, we investigate whether LLMs genuinely possess entity \textit{recognition} capabilities or just rely on entity-label \textit{memorization} when performing generative NER tasks.